What Happens If an Accounting Firm Does Not Comply with AML/CTF Obligations

 AUSTRAC expects that by 1 July 2026 newly regulated firms will have an AML and CTF program, an AML and CTF compliance officer, and staff trained on the program and internal processes.

-If you are enrolled but do not have the foundations, the risk is that AUSTRAC views the issue as systemic rather than accidental.
+If you are enrolled but do not have these foundations in place, the risk is that AUSTRAC views the issue as systemic rather than accidental.

-What AUSTRAC can do: - Issue an infringement notice for breaches relating to KYC procedures, reporting, enrolment, providing information to AUSTRAC, or record keeping. - Issue a remedial direction requiring specific actions to comply and to prevent repeat breaches, including requiring you to submit a report you should have lodged. - Issue a written notice requiring you to appoint an external auditor to review your ML and TF risk management or AML and CTF compliance. - Issue a written notice requiring you to carry out a ML and TF risk assessment if AUSTRAC is not satisfied you have done one, or considers it inadequate or not current. - Accept an enforceable undertaking, which can impose a structured remediation plan and can be enforced through the Federal Court if breached.
+AUSTRAC may: - issue an infringement notice for breaches relating to KYC procedures, reporting, enrolment, providing information to AUSTRAC, or record keeping - issue a remedial direction requiring specific actions to comply and to prevent repeat breaches, including requiring you to submit a report you should have lodged - issue a written notice requiring you to appoint an external auditor to review your ML and TF risk management or AML and CTF compliance - issue a written notice requiring you to carry out a ML and TF risk assessment if AUSTRAC is not satisfied you have done one, or considers it inadequate or not current - accept an enforceable undertaking, which can impose a structured remediation plan and can be enforced through the Federal Court if breached

 ---